JirkaKrivanek/inject/doc/module.md

 ## Defining bindings

 Bindings can be defined in multiple ways:
-* Manually in the module
+* Manually in the module (or directly with the factory)
 * Using `@Provides` annotation in module
 * Using `@Provides` annotation in any other class